Do you ever find yourself standing at a doorway, pushing hard and getting nowhere? And then realize it’s a PULL door? Yeah. Been there.

 Do you dread renewal planning meetings with the constant rate increases and resulting reduction in benefits?
 Even in today’s price-sensitive market, you can change the story.
 One common employer complaint is, “We need to get our employees to think differently about their healthcare.
 How can we get people to be more engaged and empowered?”

 I’m not saying it’s simple, but it’s 100% necessary to change employee and employer perspectives.
-To achieve this, we can’t just keep pulling on the door in the same way, we can’t ignore the issue and we can’t use our common responses about why it won’t or doesn’t work.
+To achieve this, we can’t just keep pushing on the door in the same way, we can’t ignore the issue and we can’t use our common responses about why it won’t or doesn’t work.

 Therefore, I’m sharing 4 misconceptions about non-insurance services to show why they should be considered as part of every strategic benefits plan discussion…